MOHITKOURAV01/Dino/README.md

-Jump-o-Saurus is a fun, lightweight, and fast-paced dinosaur game that automatically launches when there's no internet connection, similar to Chrome's offline game.
+-> Jump-o-Saurus is a fun, lightweight, and fast-paced dinosaur game that automatically launches when there's no internet connection, similar to Chrome's offline game.

-Features
+* Features:-

 Works offline